AlicanAkyol/eagle/README.md

 #Bypass AntiVm Techniques (Working...)

 ###How To Use It?

-  - This command should run in your vm <br />-> python eagle.py
+  - When your vm is closed, run below command in your host machine. <br />-> python eagle.py -c "Your Vm's .vmx file path"
-  - Your vm will be restarted automatically.
-After restarting your vm, you should close your vm and this command should run in your host machine <br />-> python eagle.py -c "Your Vm's .vmx file path"
+  - Start your vm and run below command in your vm. <br />-> python eagle.py
-  - This command should run in your vm <br />-> python eagle.py -v
+  - After restart your vm, run below command in your vm. <br />-> python eagle.py -v
+  -
+**IMPORTANT:** windows 7

 ###Requirements
   - import wmi <br />-> https://pypi.python.org/pypi/WMI/